-PIP Activity Cu rrent Stat us Measurable Goals Initial Action Reported in: In Compliance Completed as Previously Reported Ongoing Effort (see below) The SWMPP and NPDES reports will be made available on the U-M storm water web site, http://ehs.umich.edu/environmental/environmental-data-and-reports/ The date of addition to the website will be tracked for subsequent reporting.
-FY 2009- 2010 (annual) √ √ ✓ • The annual report for FY 2020-2021 was added to the EHS-AA s 2021, and the mid-year report for FY 2021-2022 was added to the May 11, 2022.
+PIP Activity Current Status us Measurable Goals Initial Action Reported in: In Compliance Completed as Previously Reported Ongoing Effort (see below) The SWMPP and NPDES reports will be made available on the U-M storm water web site, http://ehs.umich.edu/environmental/environmental-data-and-reports/ The date of addition to the website will be tracked for subsequent reporting.
+FY 2009- 2010 (annual) ✓ \ √ • The annual report for FY 2021-2022 was added to the EHS-AA s 2022, and the mid-year report for FY 2022-2023 was added to the June 15, 2022.
 U-M will attend a minimum of 10 meetings annually with local watershed/creekshed organizations like the HRWC, Washtenaw County Drain Commission, City of Ann Arbor, the Millers Creek Action Team (MCAT), Flint River Corridor Alliance, FOTR, or other local stream protection organizations for collaboration on storm water issues in the community.
 U-M's participation in meetings, community events, etc. with these groups will be tracked for subsequent reporting.
 FY 2009- 2010 (annual) √ √ √

-• Twenty-eight (28) local watershed/creekshed meetings were attended during the reporting period across all three campuses.
+• Thirty-four (34) local watershed/creekshed meetings were attended during the reporting period across all three campuses.
 Details are noted below.

-- Over the reporting period, EHS-AA staff attended three (3) Middle Huron Initiative (MHI) Watershed Meetings, two meetings with the Fleming Creek Advisory Committee, three (3) Coalition for Action on Remediation of Dioxane (CARD) meetings, and two (2) School Girls Glen Advisory Team meeting. - UMAA was a listed community partner in the 2022 Huron River Watershed Community Calendar and supported its distribution.
-The 2022 Calendar is a collaborative effort to educate communities about the importance of water stewardship and nonpoint source pollution prevention.
-In all, the HRWC and its partners distributed 35,000 2022 calendars to residents, staff, volunteers, constituents, and members of the watershed community.
-EHS-AA distributed 200 calendars to staff and campus visitors through meetings, trainings, and placement in publicly accessible locations.
-A 2023 calendar is currently being developed.
+- Over the reporting period, EHS-AA staff attended three (3) Middle Huron Initiative (MHI) Watershed Meetings, two meetings with the Fleming Creek Advisory Committee, two (2) Coalition for Action on Remediation of Dioxane (CARD) meetings, () three (3) City of Ann Arbor Capital Improvement Project stakeholder meetings, two (2) U-M Sustainable Grounds planning meetings, and five (5) U-M Campus Plan 2050 meetings. - UMAA was a listed community partner in the 2023 Huron River Watershed Community Calendar and supported its distribution.
+The 2023 Calendar is a collaborative effort to educate communities about the importance of water stewardship and nonpoint source pollution prevention.
+In all, the HRWC and its partners distributed 43,400 2023 calendars to residents, staff, volunteers, constituents, and members of the watershed community.
+EHS-AA distributed 250 calendars to staff and campus visitors through meetings, trainings, and placement in publicly accessible locations.
+A 2024 calendar is currently being developed.

-- EHS-D is an active member of the Alliance of Rouge Communities (ARC) and attended two (2) virtual committee meetings during the reporting period.
+- EHS-D is an active member of the Alliance of Rouge Communities (ARC) and attended three (3) virtual and one (1) in-person committee meetings during the reporting period.

 - UMD is a partner of Friends of the Rouge and currently has a faculty member serving on the Board of Directors.

 - At the U-M Dearborn's Environmental Interpretive Center (EIC) we also support various off-campus community organizations that are involved in a variety of initiatives to improve the surrounding watershed and educate the public about the importance of being good stewards of our water resources and surrounding land.
 We host events, meetings and are involved in various activities involved in education and outreach with the following organizations that are directly related to water quality concerns:

 - -Friends of the Rouge

 - -Friends of the Detroit River

 - -Southeast Michigan Land Conservancy

 - -Stewardship Network: Lakeplain Cluster

 - -Sustainable Business Forum

-- UMF is involved in local watershed planning and outreach-related activities both by attending meetings as well as playing a leadership role on various committees. - The UMF Director of University Outreach is a Board member of the Flint River Watershed Coalition and attended seven (7) meetings during this reporting period. - UMF Director of EHS participates in Flint River Restoration Project stakeholder meetings, scheduled at least monthly.
-Nine (9) meetings were attended during this reporting period.
+- UMF is involved in local watershed planning and outreach-related activities both by attending meetings as well as playing a leadership role on various committees. - The UMF Director of University Outreach is a Board member of the Flint River Watershed Coalition and attended seven (7) meetings during this reporting period. - The UMF Director of EHS participated in six (6) Flint River Restoration Project stakeholder meetings.